Post Natal Nurse Home Visitor Program

 48 Years of Exemplary Service to the EMS Community and to Our Patients 1975 - 2024

 The name “BioTel” joins the words "biomedical telemetry": "biomedical” referring to life, and "telemetry" referring to the transmission of data by electronic communication.
-The BioTel of today has many modes of communication, but the basic premise upon which it was founded remains the same: to be an immediate resource supporting the University of Texas Southwestern/Parkland BioTel EMS agencies’ providers, our receiving hospital partners, and the area’s air medical providers in serving the needs of our prehospital emergency medical patients.
+The BioTel of today has many modes of communication, but the basic premise upon which it was founded remains the same: to be an immediate resource supporting the University of Texas Southwestern Medical Center/Parkland Health BioTel EMS agencies’ providers, our receiving hospital partners, and the area’s air medical providers in serving the needs of our prehospital emergency medical patients.

-The BioTel Radio Room was initially located in a spare treatment room in the old Parkland ER and utilized just 2 radios.
+The BioTel Radio Room was initially located in a spare treatment room in the old Parkland ER and utilized just two radios.
 At first, physicians from various specialties such as Internal Medicine, OB/Gyn, Surgery, and Trauma took calls from the field.
 Later, Cardiology fellows began taking calls for medical emergencies, sometimes spending their nights answering calls in BioTel while watching over in-hospital patient cardiac monitors.
-With the opening of the new Parkland Hospital in 2015, BioTel moved into a larger, multi-room communications center.
+With the opening of the new Parkland Memorial Hospital in 2015, BioTel moved into a larger, multi-room communications center.

 The member EMS agencies of the BioTel System are: